martinlundin/brewy/README.md

 ---

-## Development
+## Contribute
-You are very welcome to add contribute to the project.
-Follow these steps.
+You are very welcome to contribute to the project.
+Follow these steps to install for development.

 #### Installation
 - Clone this project from git, in terminal run `git clone https://github.com/martinlundin/brewy-firebase.git`
 - In package.json add your url to proxy